isomerpages/nlb-curiocity/_events/Glue: Curiocity/Introduction.md

 In addition to the showcases, the **mobile prototype of Glue: Curiocity** will be available from **March 2024**.
 The mobile version will provide users with a personalised digital experience to continue exploring Jurong and Harbourfront conveniently and while on the go.

-> Glue: Curiocity, NLB’s latest tech prototype, is part of NLB’s LAB25 efforts, and wide-ranging experiment to push new frontiers in learning and discovery.
+**Glue: Curiocity**, NLB’s latest tech prototype, is part of NLB’s LAB25 efforts, and wide-ranging experiment to push new frontiers in learning and discovery.
 NLB will continue to leverage new cutting-edge technologies in collaboration with private and public sector partners, and welcome more partners to work with it to enhance how Singaporeans discover, learn and experience.